NurF-portfolio/Healthcare-Dataset/README.md

 - **Python (via Google Colab)** – Used for data cleaning, processing, and exploratory data analysis (EDA).
 - **Google Colab** – Development environment for Python notebooks.
-- **Power BI** – Used to create interactive dand insightful data visualizations
+- **Power BI** – Used to create interactive and insightful data visualizations

 ## Project Structure